×

 When we asked people about industries and career opportunities in Tijuana, they reponded:

 "Foreigners in Tijuana often find employment in the tourism and hospitality industry, working as hotel and restaurant staff, tour guides, and interpreters.
 Other common jobs for foreigners include working in manufacturing, retail, construction, and IT.
-There are also numerous opportunities in the service sector, as well as teaching English as a second language," said one expat in Tijuana.
+There are also numerous opportunities in the service sector, as well as teaching English as a second language," wrote a member in Tijuana.

 What is life like in Tijuana?